PwC Logo

 PwC (PricewaterhouseCoopers) LogoPwC (PricewaterhouseCoopers) Logo PNG

 “The company will help keep business records.
 It will bring the calculations to a common denominator.”
 Such a message contains the PwC logo.
-The organization works with firms in different directions and owns various tools that lead clients to success.
+The organization works with firms across sectors and offers a range of tools that help clients succeed.

 PwC: Brand overview

-PwC (PricewaterhouseCoopers) is a British network of international level that provides tax, audit, legal and financial advice to various business people.
-In addition, it provides accounting and consulting services, being the second largest in its segment.
+PwC (PricewaterhouseCoopers) is a British network of international standing that provides tax, audit, legal, and financial advice to various businesses.
+In addition, it provides accounting and consulting services and ranks second in its segment.
 Representatives of this organization operate in 157 countries.
-The basic focus goes to regions such as the Middle East, Western Europe, Asia, Africa, South, and North America.
-The company was founded in 1998 when two major financial and accounting market players merged.
+The focus primarily covers the Middle East, Western Europe, Asia, Africa, South America, and North America.
+The company was founded in 1998 when two major players in the financial and accounting markets merged.
 The head office is located in London (UK).
-As of 2021, the division is the fourth largest privately-owned firm in the United States.
+As of 2021, the division is the fourth-largest privately-owned firm in the United States.

 Meaning and History